googleforgames/open-saves/docs/development.md

 in the top directory, and make sure the tests still pass.

-After verifying, you can revert the change in cloudbuild.Dockerfile, merge the changesto the master branch on GitHub, and tag and push the new image as latest by running
+After verifying, you can revert the change in cloudbuild.Dockerfile, merge the changes to the master branch on GitHub, and tag and push the new image as latest by running

 ```